How have recent changes in legislation and the law affected the e-cigarette industry and how do you think it will affect it in the future?

 At the moment a lot of people are scratching their heads, and we have seen small boutique operators begin to wind up business, some of our own suppliers are planning on it.
 But the consumer demand is not about to slip away simply because a non-smoking bureaucrat 700 miles away fancies conspiring to tax vaping.
 We have been investigating what we can sell post TPD for over a year now and feel that enough manufacturers have woken up to the realities of what their commercial customers in the UK and EU require to sell moving forward.

-The Cleito Exo from Aspire is one of the first TPD box ticking tanks brought to market, and none of their competitors is about to leave the European trading space to them alone; markets adapt.
-The Aspire Cleito tank is recognised as one of the best tanks and the Cleito Exo is sure to follow.
+The Nautilus X from Aspire is one of the first TPD box ticking tanks brought to market, and none of their competitors is about to leave the European trading space to them alone; markets adapt.
 From our perspective we want to make sure consumers still have choice, I would hate that by this time next year, all that is being sold in every vape shop around the UK is limited range of ejuices.
 We are working on making sure that a trip to Vape and Juice at least will offer some unique ranges not available elsewhere.
 We have to operate like that, or we may as well get off the ride.

 The recent changes have had no effect yet on the e-cig industry.
 The TPD that came into force in May 2016 gives suppliers and manufacturers 1 year to clear non-compliant stock.
 After this period, and if the current legislation holds (it is currently being contested in Parliament this week) there will be a massively diminished product range with tank capacity over 2ml banned and “leak free filling” required.
 Loss of all e-liquids in strength over 2.0%, and any manufacturers of e-liquids that can not meet requirements (testing, emission data, registration for each product variation of strength and flavour) will mean a massive loss of e-liquid ranges, flavours and brands.
 This will hit small, independent and “gourmet” producers hardest.